Format: Online and field training

 - Eslon or other 30 m measuring tape (optional but recommended)

-- Meter stick (1.2 m wooden doweling) (optional but recommended)
+- Metric meter stick (1.2 m wooden doweling) (optional but recommended)

 Check out our FAQs on equipment.

 There are no upcoming courses for Fish Habitat Assessment – Level One at this time, please check back again in the future or view our course schedule for more options.

 For inquiries on this course, please contact NRTG at: 1-877-388-2172 or email@example.com

 Log in below to complete the survey and apply for your certificate.